Concerned with Missing Teeth in Kelowna?

 - The jaw bone shrinks where teeth are lost often making replacement more difficult as time goes by.
 If too many teeth are lost and the entire jaw shrinks, then your lower face can look shorter vertically giving you an older appearance.

-Replacement Options for Missing Teeth
+Tooth Replacement Options for Missing Teeth in Kelowna

 We offer the following options to replace missing teeth and fill gaps.

-- An Implant supported tooth
+- Implant supported teeth.

-- Partial dentures
+- Partial dentures.

 - The teeth on either side of the gap need extensive dental work.
 This isn’t a problem if they already have a crown or big fillings but can be an issue if they never have had dental work done on them.

 - The bite force of the missing tooth or teeth are shared by the remaining natural teeth under the bridge increasing the stress on them.

 - Bridges are tricky to floss as you have to thread floss underneath the gap tooth.
 This is very important as bridges on natural teeth can be prone to decay in those spots that only floss gets into.

 - Because the teeth are connected together, the bridge can look a bit bulkier and less defined than natural teeth.

 Single Tooth Replacement with an Implant Crown

-Some advantages of dental implant crowns include:
+Some advantages of dental implant crowns include the following:

-- Are easier to maintain by flossing.
+- They are easier to maintain by flossing.

-- Are usually the longest lasting choice.
+- They are usually the longest lasting choice.

 While your smile may look much better with this choice, your chewing ability may be an issue and you may find them unstable, bulky and/or loose.
 A removable partial denture holds into your mouth by having clasps and relying on friction to hold onto your teeth.
 This friction over time can wear down your teeth and gums where the rubbing occurs when chewing.

 A Denture is a very cost-effective and great looking option for replacing teeth when all the teeth in one jaw are lost or need to be removed.
 Dentists and denturists have offered dentures for a long time.
-Issues with dentures include:
+Problems with dentures include:

--difficulty chewing hard foods.
+- Difficulty chewing hard foods.

--concern about the denture coming out when you least expect it.
+- Concern about the denture coming out when you least expect it.

--anxiety of being seen without your denture.
+- Anxiety of being seen without your denture.

--eventual loss of jawbone resulting in a short lower part of your face and an older appearance.
+- Eventual loss of jawbone resulting in a short lower part of your face and an older appearance.